 Return the ham to the oven and bake uncovered.
 Brush the ham with the leftover glaze every 30 minutes, until the internal temperature of the ham reaches 140°F.

 Transfer the ham to a cutting board.
 Brush on more glaze.
 Let it rest for 15 minutes before slicing.
+Then slice into thin pieces using a sharp knife.
 Once sliced, serve and enjoy!